 Description of Offence: While giving a tour of the facility to contractors, a worker fell from a walkway that had corroded and could not support the worker’s weight.
 The worker later died in hospital.

 Date of Conviction: January 11, 2019.

 Date of Sentencing: September 20, 2019.

 Following a guilty plea to one count, the company was fined $400,000 in Woodstock court by Justice of the Peace Michael A. Cuthbertson; Crown Counsel Jai Dhar and Evan Schiller.

-The court also imposed 25-per-cent victim fine surcharges as required by the Provincial Offences Act.
+The court also imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.